by Will Grumke November 01, 2022 6 min read

 Just like a few days of perfect nutrition or dieting will not drastically decrease the number on the scale.

-Where we run into issues though… is if those few bad meals turn into a few bad days.
-Then those days run into a week.
+Where we run into issues though … is if those few bad meals turn into a few bad days.
+Then those days run into a week, and so on.

-If we stop working out… if we lose the momentum… if we justify "giving up" for the year, or taking a break until the start of 2020.
+If we stop working out … if we lose the momentum … if we justify "giving up" for the year, or taking a break until the start of 2023.

-That is a recipe for disaster and where the issues come in.
+That is a recipe for disaster and where the issues come into play.

-I say “If” because it is ultimately up to you what happens over the next month of holidays and social gatherings.
+I say “If” because what happens over the next month of holidays and social gatherings is ultimately up to you.

 No one is going to make you eat or drink.